 1.4.3 Refer to Figure 1 for arrangement of components with a CDC-1 Dust Collector.
-The illustration shows a freestanding 900 reclaimer; 300 and 600 reclaimers are mounted on the back of the cabinet, as shown in Figure 2.
-Figure 3 shows the arrangement with an RPC-2 (600 cfm or 900 cfm only) Reverse-Pulse Dust Collector with dust drawer.
-The optional RPH-2 (600 cfm and 900 cfm) is set up the same way as the RPC-2, but includes a hopper for additional dust storage and empties into a drum.
+The illustration shows a freestanding 900 reclaimer.
+1200 and 1800 cfm reclaimers have minor differences.
+Figure 2 shows the arrangement with an RPC-2 Reverse-Pulse Dust Collector with dust drawer.
+The optional RPH is set up the same way as the RPC-2, but includes a hopper for additional dust storage and empties into a drum.
 The overall height of an RPH-2 is approximately 10.5 feet and 12 feet when the top access door is open.
 To upgrade, an RPC-2 or RPH-2 Dust Collector may be added at any time.